 Lay on your back, heels pressed together and thighs apart, as close to touching the bed as is comfortable, with your arms supporting your head.
 Slowly crunch up, and then slowly release back down.
 Complete 25 reps.

 Stretching is so important and a great way to start your day.
 Touch your toes, stretch out your arms above your head, do a few downward and upward dogs and just give some love to any muscles that might be feeling overworked.
-Take it easy and don’t overextend though, otherwise you might injure yourself.
+Remember: Take it easy and don’t overextend, otherwise, you might injure yourself.

 These exercises are easy, equipment-free and you don’t even have to get out of bed.
 Whether you’re just waking up or in need of a study break, complete a few (or all!) of these to strengthen your muscles and give your brain a break.
 Remember to go slowly, as this actually makes your muscles work harder and will ensure your form is perfect.